CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | `physical`          | The default value for physical damage types (`bash`, `cut`, `stab`, and `bullet`)
 | `non_physical`      | The default value for non-physical damage types (`biological`, `acid`, `heat`, `cold`, and `electric`)

-If the `id` is equal to the empty string, the weakpoint will be treated as the default weakpoint.
-When an attackers misses the other weakpoints, they will hit the default weakpoint.
+Default weakpoints are weakpoint objects with an `id` equal to the empty string.
+When an attacker misses the other weakpoints, they will hit the defender's default weakpoint.
+A monster should have at most 1 default weakpoint.

 ## "vision_day", "vision_night"
 (integer, optional)